foreverfighter/coding-for-non-coders/README.md

 ### How is a program created?

-After deciding what we want to make, we need to consider what technologies to use (which frameworks, programming languages, platforms).
+After deciding what we want to make, we need to consider what technologies to use (which frameworks, [**programming languages**](#what-is-a-programming-language), platforms).
 We also need to think about what features to include in the MVP (minimum viable product, ie. most basic first version).
 We should also do a mockup of what the user will see (if anything) and prepare a timeline for each planned version.

 ### What is code?

-Code is instruction for a computer, written in a programming language.
+Code is instructions for a computer, written in a [**programming language**](#what-is-a-programming-language).
 Also called source code.

+### What is a programming language?

+A language that a computer can understand.
+It is a way to give instructions to the computer, through [**code**](#what-is-code).

 ### How is code written?